distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 ## Committed Holder Extraction

 A proposer buys enough PASS-ASSET to push the proposal above the passing threshold.
 The key fact is that selling PASS-ASSET is not just "voting against the proposal."
 For an ASSET holder, it is a conditional exit from ASSET in the world where the proposal passes.

+Example: a proposer requests a $1m treasury payment to their own consulting company for routine ecosystem strategy work that the DAO does not need.
+The proposal is clearly -EV because it transfers $1m out of the treasury without creating offsetting value for ASSET holders.
+If ASSET's value is $200m, the direct loss is only 0.5% of ASSET value.
+The proposer buys enough PASS-ASSET to defend PASS-ASSET at 1.006 while FAIL-ASSET trades at 1.00.

 That matters because many holders are not choosing between "proposal passes" and "proposal fails" in the abstract.
 They are choosing between holding ASSET after the proposal passes, or holding USD after the proposal passes.
 A holder can believe the proposal slightly reduces ASSET value while still preferring the post-passage ASSET exposure to USD.